 No standing and no parking in NYC means no halting your chariot

-You can stop temporarily, drop-off or pick up people, and skedaddle in a no standing zone.
-In a no parking zone, you can stop temporarily, drop-off or pick-up people and property, and skedaddle.
+For example, you can stop temporarily, drop off or pick up people, and skedaddle in a no-standing zone.
+However, in a no-parking zone, you can stop temporarily, drop off or pick up people and property, before you skedaddle.

 [*Larry’s note: If you halt your car on the roadway side of a vehicle stopped, standing, or parked alongside the curb, you are “double parking.”
 I’ll write more about double parking in another blog post].